Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Introduction

-The second challenge is handling the nonlinear reassignment of STFT coefficients according to the reassignment rule.
-This nonlinear reassignment is complicated by handling the degeneracy of the covariance structure in the low frequency region.
+The second technical challenge is handling the nonlinear reassignment of STFT coefficients according to the reassignment rule.
+This nonlinear reassignment is challenged by handling the nonlinear change of variable by the $\CC\RR$-calculus computation~\cite{Kreutz-Delgado-09} and approximating the integration of confluent hypergeometric function that naturally pops out when we evaluate moments of SST, particularly in the non-null case.
+The analysis is complicated in the low frequency region due to the degeneracy of the covariance structure.
 This step has an interesting interpretation and helps us connect time series, TF analysis and other topics; the big picture is that the reassignment rule has a natural interpretation within the kernel regression framework of time series analysis, and can be understood in the framework of diffusion geometry in the manifold learning setup.

-The third challenge is handling the dependence structure when we show the central limit theorem (CLT) of the SST.
-The main technique here is exploiting $M$-dependence, and the associated critical quantity is the ``effective sampling rate'' -- once we find a proper $M$-dependent surrogate of the original random process associated with the SST, if the ``effective sampling rate'' is correctly specified, we show that in {\em both} null and non-null cases, the SST of a stationary white Gaussian random process follows a complex normal distribution.
+The third technical challenge is handling the dependence structure when we show the central limit theorem (CLT) of SST.
+The main technique here is exploiting the $M$-dependence, and the associated critical quantity is the ``effective sampling rate'' -- once we find a proper $M$-dependent surrogate of the original random process associated with SST, if the ``effective sampling rate'' is correctly specified, we show that in {\em both} null and non-null cases, SST of a stationary colored Gaussian random process follows a complex normal distribution.
+With the above results, we could establish a theoretical justification of a local bootstrapping algorithm for the statistical inference.